just-the-docs/just-the-docs-tests/docs/markdown.md

 : Longer description of Term,
   possibly more than one line

+A longer term that requires a line break
+: Longer description of Term,
+  possibly more than one line

 Term
 : First description of Term,
   possibly more than one line